AVAREN is Cloud Computing & IT Services for Small Businesses in Dallas & Fort Worth

 More flexibility during a disaster

-In the event of a disaster at your local facility that prevents operations; having some or all of your infrastructure in the cloud may be gift.
-In a case like this your people could continue operations elsewhere while connecting to utilizing the existing cloud infrastructure.
-Some cloud providers also allow for near instant provisioning of things like database or other servers.
-In these instances spinning up new functions in the cloud would be ideal in a disaster recovery scenario.
+In the event of a disaster at your local facility that prevents operations; having some or all of your infrastructure in the cloud may be a gift.
+In a case like this your people could continue operations elsewhere while connecting to the existing cloud infrastructure.
+Some cloud providers also allow for near instant provisioning of things like databases, servers, and other hardware and software.
+In these instances spinning up new functions “in the cloud” may make recovery faster than rebuilding locally.

 Sometimes backups are inadequate